Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Computational results

 We now provide some results about accuracy, convergence and computational performance of the proposed methods.
 The solvers are available in SLEPc since version 3.22.
 We use version 3.23, together with PETSc 3.23, built with GNU compilers (version 11.4.0) and MPICH version 4.0.
 All computational experiments are carried out in complex arithmetic.
 The computer used has two AMD EPYC GENOA 9354 processors, each of them with 32 physical cores (64 threads) at 3.25 GHz, with 384 GB of main memory (DDR5 at 4800 MHz).
 The server also includes an AMD Instinct MI210 GPU with 64 GB of HBM2e memory and 6656 stream processors.

 \Cref{tab:bseproblems} lists the problems used in the experiments, summarizing some properties and parameters.
 The first two problems use a synthetic matrix created to exercise the solvers with sparse matrices, but it does not correspond to any real application.
-The third and fourth problems come from a simulation with the \yambo code, where the matrices are dense.
+The \revisedtext{third and fourth}{last four} problems come from a simulation with the \yambo code, where the matrices are dense.
 In the case of \yambo, we use single precision arithmetic, which is sufficient for the application requirements and provides substantial memory savings in the case of large problems.
 Here is a short description of the problems: \begin{itemize} \item In the \textsf{pentadiag} test, both $R$ and $C$ blocks are Toeplitz matrices with only a few nonzero diagonals.
 More precisely, $R = \mathrm{pentadiag}(a,b,c,\bar{b},\bar{a})$ and $C = \mathrm{tridiag}(b,d,b)$.
 In our tests we set the values $a=-0.1+0.2\text{i}$, $b=1+0.5\text{i}$, $c=4.5$, and $d=2+0.2\text{i}$.
 The tolerance in this case is set to $10^{-8}$, the default for double precision. \item \textsf{CrI$_3$} (chromium triiodide) is a dense matrix from a \yambo simulation.
 The size of the blocks $R$ and $C$ is $n_k n_c n_v$ where $n_k$ is related to the size of the grid, $n_c$ is the number of unoccupied states and $n_v$ is the number of occupied states.
-We work with two cases of different size, with the same value of $n_k$, but different band intervals, a parameter which modifies $n_c$ and $n_v$.
-The band interval is 31-40 for the \textsf{small} case and 23-48 for the \textsf{large} case.
+We work with \revisedtext{two}{four} cases of different size\revisedtext{, with the same value of $n_k$, but different}{.
+For the first two matrices, $n_k=36$, and for the last two, $n_k=324$.
+They also differ in the} band intervals, a parameter which modifies $n_c$ and $n_v$.
+The band interval is 31-40 for the \textsf{small} case\revisedtext{}{, 31-48 for the \textsf{large} case} and 23-48 for the \revisedtext{\textsf{large} case}{\textsf{medium} and \textsf{verylarge} cases}.
 The tolerance for this problem is set to $10^{-5}$, the default for single precision. \end{itemize}